Asheson25/SentriAI-/README.md

 # SentriAI-
-AI-driven system designed to predict and mitigate early student dropout rates in educational institution
+AI-driven system designed to predict and mitigate early student dropout rates in educational institution.
+SentriAI analyzes student data (academic performance, attendance, engagement, etc.) to predict the likelihood of dropout.
+The system provides a user-friendly dashboard with risk scores, alerts, and recommended interventions.
+This enables educators and administrators to proactively address student needs and prevent dropout.